Identifying State Leak Signatures #

 Implementing Deterministic Cleanup #

 Enforce strict return functions in all useEffect hooks to abort fetches and clear intervals.
 Configure E2E runners to spawn fresh browser contexts per spec.
-Inject teardown scripts that force React unmounting and trigger explicit garbage collection cycles.
+Inject teardown scripts that force React unmounting before the next test begins.

 Validation & Regression Prevention #

 Add automated leak detection to CI by monitoring heap size deltas and tracking unhandled promise rejections.
 Implement snapshot assertions on global state stores post-test to catch silent pollution.
-Enforce strict lint rules for missing cleanup returns in async hooks.
+Enforce strict lint rules for missing cleanup returns in async hooks (e.g., ESLint react-hooks/exhaustive-deps).

 Framework Configuration & Cleanup Snippets #